 Student Exchange Support Program

-JASSO also offers Student Exchange Support Program, a scholarship for qualified international students admitted by a Japanese school under a student exchange agreement between a Japanese school and his school at their home country, for a short term, that is from 8 days to 1 year.
-The student for this scholarship must excel in his chosen field and has maintained a good personal school record.
+JASSO also offers Student Exchange Support Program, a scholarship for qualified international students admitted by a Japanese school under a student exchange agreement between a Japanese school and his school in their home country, for a short term, that is from 8 days to 1 year.
+The student for this scholarship must excel in his chosen field and have maintained a good personal school record.

 Interested students must apply through their school office and follow the procedure set by the school.

 3. Local Governments and International Associations